 This is a very important question that you should be thoroughly prepared for.
 Asking the interviewer intelligent questions demonstrates interest in the program.
 If you don't have any questions, you will seem disinterested and you will more than likely be at the bottom of the list.
-During your research of the school, you should highlight important aspects of their curriculum opportunities, and clarify any interesting aspects of their curriculum.
+During your research of the school, you should highlight important aspects of their curriculum and student involvement opportunities.
+I recommend that you ask questions about the type of research opportunities they have available, to expand on the community outreach opportunities, and clarify any interesting aspects of their curriculum.
 I would prepare for this by first looking at the school's website and take notes of the important details.
 Then I would go on YouTube and see what content is available about that school.
 Lastly, I would go on the SDN Forums and read what people said about that particular school.
 You should have at least 7-10 good questions to ask.
 On page 41, I have attached a document I made when I interviewed at University of the Pacific.
 You should be doing this for every school you interview at.
-It's okay to open your binder and read the guestions you have prepared for the interviewer.
+It's okay to open your binder and read the questions you have prepared for the interviewer.